pgbackrest/pgbackrest/CONTRIBUTING.md

 - `command` - list each command for which the option is valid.
 If a command is not listed, then the option is not valid for the command and an error will be thrown if it is attempted to be used for that command.
 In this case the valid commands are `backup` and `restore`.

+- `command-role` - defines the processes for which the option is valid. `main` indicates the option will be used by the main process and not be passed on to other local/remote processes.

-At compile time, the config.auto.h file will be generated to create the constants used in the code for the options.
+At compile time, the `config.auto.h` file will be generated to create the constants used in the code for the options.
 For the C enums, any dashes in the option name will be removed, camel-cased and prefixed with `cfgOpt`, e.g. `repo-path` becomes `cfgOptRepoPath`.

 ### reference.xml